johnlyonmusic/johnlyonmusic.github.io/README.md

 # johnlyonmusic.github.io

-A quick simple static html/css site and portfolio (Warning: Insanely messy).
+Is this a quick simple static html/css site and portfolio I made?
+Yes.
+Is the code a mess?
+Yeop.